firebase/firebase-js-sdk/packages/firestore/test/unit/specs/README.md

 of these.
 Since these external events are asynchronous in nature, in the real world there is some non-determinism in the ordering of events.
 The spec tests allow these orderings to be specified explicitly, enabling orderings that are difficult or impossible to force when connected to a real backend.
+In addition, when running under Node, the IndexedDb persistence layer is faked.

 The Firestore Spec Tests are portable and must be kept in sync between the Web SDK (this SDK), Android SDK, and iOS SDK.
 The Web SDK contains the authoritative